First Honda In The U.S. Restored To Its Former Glory

 Although the N600 wouldn’t officially go on sale in the U.S. until the 1970 model year, N600 serial number one is one of 50 N600s that Honda sent to the states in 1967 to test the vehicle’s viability in the marketplace.
 What sort of life serial number one led after testing completed remains a mystery, but it was in rough shape by the time Tim Mings took possession of it.

 Mings makes a living restoring N600s, and serial number one was in desperate need of an overhaul.
 But even Mings didn’t realize what made this beat-up green N600 so special.
-In fact, it took him a couple of years to scrape the gunk from the car’s serial number to reveal this N600’s provenance in Honda history.
+In fact, it took him a couple of years to scrape the gunk from the car’s serial number to reveal this N600’s provenance.

 Once restoration began, Mings and his colleagues made it their mission to return serial number one to its former glory, and the finished product was finally revealed months later at the Japanese Classic Car Show in Long Beach, California.
 No longer coated in a dastardly green hue, the restored car now sports the same shade of white paint it wore when it rolled into the U.S. more than 50 years ago.